ProfMikeWood/ocean_modeling_book/_build/html/_sources/mitgcm/file_layout.md

 # File Layout

-The files for a typical MITgcm model configuration are divided into five main directories.
+The files for a typical MITgcm model configuration are divided into five main directories -- two directories used at compile time and three directories used at run time.

 ## Compile Time Directories

-## code
+### code

 The code directory is used to store compile-time files that modify the default code in MITgcm.
 These files fall into three main types
 - packages.conf